oney/hook-is-all-you-need/README.md

 ![devtools async](./assets/devtools-async.jpg)

-For async callbacks, you need to change
+To make it work, for async callbacks, you need to change

 - `async function` to a generator function `function*`
 - `await` to `yield`.